SDB:Login as root

 You probably know you can execute a command by either KDE Menu > Execute a Command, or by the key-combination Alt-F2.

-Start your command with kdesu followed by the command (name of the program) you want to execute as root e.g.: kdesu xterm
+followed by the command (name of the program) you want to execute as root e.g.: kdesu xterm

 will start the (a bit outdated) terminal emulator of that name, but beware: what you type there you type that as root!

-The equivalente command for Gnome is gnomesu.
+The equivalent command for Gnome is gnomesu

-It is probably not a good idea to start FireFox this way and then go surfing and downloading throughout the Internet.
+It is probably not a good idea to start Firefox this way and then go surfing and downloading throughout the Internet.

 So know what and why you are running as root.